vishalmhow/News_CovidTracker/README.md

 ### Data Parsing / API Caller

 I have implemented a generic function in the Service class which will work perpectly to call API with async / await mechenism.
-However, In this project I have commented out that function as I am not using that function because all the APIs are giving huge response and we don't need all data, we need only some data from that JSON response for this I have writtern customised function to fullfiled the needs.
+However, In this project I have commented out that function as I am not using that function because all the APIs are giving huge response and we don't need all data, we need only some data from that JSON response for this I have written customised function to fullfiled the needs.

 ## API Reference